palldas/Spotify-Playlist-Analyzer/README.md

 5. Run the Flask application using `python3 app.py` or `flask run`.
 6. Access the application in your web browser at `http://localhost:5000`.

+## How to Use

+1. **Login with Spotify or URL:** Click on the "Login with Spotify" button to log in to your Spotify account.
+If you don't wish to log in with Spotify, you can click "Analyze with Spotify URL" and paste a URL link into the search bar.
+2. **Select a Playlist:** After logging in, you will see a list of your playlists.
+Click on a playlist to analyze it.
+3. **Analyze the Playlist:** Once you've selected a playlist, you can view details such as artist count and track popularity.
+You can also sort the data based on your preferences.
+4. **Explore Insights:** Explore the insights about your music library and make informed decisions about your playlists.

+## Technologies Used

+- Flask: A Python web framework for building the backend of the application.
+- Spotify API: Used to access user playlists and retrieve playlist details.
+- Spotipy: A Python library for interacting with the Spotify Web API.

 ## License
 This project is licensed under the **MIT License**.